 Element Required/ Optional Description <description></description> Optional A text description. <res-ref-name></res-ref-name> Required The name of the resource used in the JNDI tree.
 Servlets in the Web application use this name to look up a reference to the resource. <res-type></res-type> Required The Java type of the resource that corresponds to the reference name.
-Use the full package name of the Java type.

-Element Required/ Optional Description

-<res-auth></res-auth> Required Used to control the resource sign on for security.
+Use the full package name of the Java type. <res-auth></res-auth> Required Used to control the resource sign on for security.
 If set to APPLICATION, indicates that the application component code performs resource sign on programmatically.
-If set to CONTAINER, WebLogic Server uses the security context established with the login-config element.
-See "login-config" on page A-22.

-<res-sharing-scop< td="">OptionalSpecifies whether connections obtained through the given resource manager connection factory reference can be shared.</res-sharing-scop<> Optional Specifies whether connections obtained through the given resource manager connection factory reference can be shared.
+If set to Container, WebLogic Server uses the security context established with the login-config element.
+See Section A.20, "login-config". <res-sharing-scope></res-sharing-scope> Optional Specifies whether connections obtained through the given resource manager connection factory reference can be shared.
+Valid values: Shareable Unshareable

-Valid values:

-• Shareable

-• Unshareable

-security-constraint
+A.19 security-constraint